metacollin/Prusa-Firmware/README.md

 VFA's are a solved issue with 0.9 degree stepper motors.
 This post is a summary of what is needed to use 0.9 degree motors.

-# New branch based on Prusa 3.8.0
+# Now based on Prusa 3.8.0
 Includes
 0.9 motor support
 Slice thermistor